AT-Publishing/website/_posts/2018-12-5-crypto-vs-forex.md

 Nonetheless, even in 2019 the crypto market is still not evolved and stratified enough to make it reasonable to consider altcoin markets separately from bitcoin markets.

-### Pros of cryptocurrency trading

-* Bitcoin is starting to build its own history – the leading cryptocurrencies like Bitcoin and Ethereum are only now starting to create their own piece of history in the financial markets.
-Use cases for these crypto coins are increasing by the day, so there will naturally be a surge in demand.
-* Cryptos offer effective diversification and hedging opportunities – financial traders concerned about the value of forex pairs or government bonds can buy cryptocurrencies as an effective way to spread risk or hedge your existing trading portfolio.
-* It’s the future of currencies – cryptocurrencies are actually being developed to solve real-world problems for citizens worldwide.
-It can guard against high inflation, capital controls and extortionate banking fees.

 ### Crypto Trading: Pros and Cons

 > pros